 - Which kind of vaccinations do I need?

-We can send you a list of the needed vaccinations.
-You must also contact you own doctor and follow the advice you are given.
+You need to be fully vaccinated against Covid19.
+We can send you a list of vaccinations needed for the project country.
+You must also contact your own doctor and follow the advice you are given.
 It is a good idea to take most of the vaccinations before arriving at the College - it will probably be cheaper for you

 - What happens if I have an accident and need a blood transfusion in Africa or India?